Beyond the Superfood Hype

 But then there’s graviola.
 This one actually lives up to the hype.

-*These are early days, and research is ongoing—but the results so far suggest those centuries of traditional use weren’t just folklore.*
+This is very important to note: these are early days, and research is ongoing—but the results so far suggest those centuries of traditional use weren’t just folklore.

 A Chef’s Love Affair with Graviola